-- 50 Insurers could use genetic tests for individualised risk-assessments and discriminate against individuals based on the conclusions that can be drawn from the results of genetic tests.
+50 Insurers could use genetic tests for individualised risk-assessments and discriminate against individuals based on the conclusions that can be drawn from the results of genetic tests.
 However, the use of genetic information is constitutionally prohibited unless authorised by consent or law.
-165 The Federal Act on Human Genetic Testing (HGTA) sets forth conditions under which human genetic testing may be performed in the context of insurance.
-166 First and above all, insurance providers are prohibited from requiring pre-symptomatic or pre-natal genetic tests prior to providing insurance.
-For certain types of insurance, such as mandatory health insurance, supplementary health insurance, and insurance for illness and maternity leave, the prohibition on utilising or requesting genetic tests is absolute.168 For other types of insurance, the insurance provider may require applicants to disclose previously taken pre-symptomatic genetic tests if these tests provide reliable results and are of demonstrable scientific value from a technical and a medical practice perspective.169 - 51 These provisions shall balance the interests between persons seeking out insurance and the insurance companies' interest in comprehensive information on the insured.
-The However, the prohibition merely covers the utilisation of pre-symptomatic and pre-natal genetic tests.
-Information obtained from genetic testing for diagnosis is not covered.
-Nevertheless, the HGTA stipulates that, in general, no one shall be discriminated against on the basis of genetic information.
-The service of the interests between persons seeking out insurance and the insurance companies.
+The Federal Act on Human Genetic Testing (HGTA) sets forth unless authorised by consent or law.
+The Federal Act on Human Genetic Testing (HGTA) sets forth conditions under which human genetic testing may be performed in the context of insurance.
+First and above all, insurance providers are prohibited from requiring pre-symptomatic or pre-natal genetic tests prior to providing insurance.
+For certain types of insurance, such as mandatory health insurance, supplementary health insurance, and insurance for illness and maternity leave, the prohibition on utilising or requesting genetic tests is absolute.
+For other types of insurance, the insurance provider may require applicants to disclose previously taken pre-symptomatic genetic tests if these tests provide reliable results and are of demonstrable scientific value from a technical and a medical practice perspective.169 event of refusal to offer supplementary insurance.